alaincaltieri/financialfallacies/pages/resources.markdown

 - **"The Millionaire Next Door" by Thomas J. Stanley and William D. Danko** - [Buy on Amazon](https://www.amazon.com/Millionaire-Next-Door-Surprising-Americas/dp/1589795474): will shade light on the real habits of milionairs that were able to build a fortune.
 Spoiler: they don't behave in the way Hollywood portreits them!

-## Interesting Books
+## All recommended Books

 Here's a more exhaustive list of books that can help with personal finance.
-For each one I point out what's good and what's not so you can pick the ones suitable for your situation.
+For each one I point out what's good and what's not, so you can pick only books that are useful for your situation.

 1. **"Your Money or Your Life" by Vicki Robin and Joe Dominguez** - [Buy on Amazon](https://www.amazon.com/Your-Money-Life-Transforming-Relationship/dp/0143115766):
    - **What's Good:** This book offers a unique perspective on money and life, emphasizing the importance of aligning your spending with your values.
 It encourages readers to rethink their relationship with money and provides practical steps for financial independence.